antonyross/vid_segment_foreground/README.md

-This project captures video frames and enables the segmentation of the foreground subject from the background.
+The purpose of this project is to remove background/camera motion from active video shots in order to segment a foreground subject from the background for further analysis (e.g., machine learning).
+It employs feature point detection (feature tracking) and RANSAC to determine the homography between adjacent frames in order to transform each frame into the same projective plane as a chosen reference frame.
+This process results in the description of the camera's motion in the shot which is then in effect removed.
+A mosaic (panorama) image is composed from the transformed (warped) frames creating a static background.
+This static background now enables the segmentation of the foreground subject from the background through background subtraction.

-It requires a folder containing the video frames that you would like to transform into a mosaic for the static background.
+The individual frames from the video must be in a designated folder.
+Transformation is then performed using the captured individual frames.